advanced-rest-client/variables-evaluator/README.md

 ## Jexl dependency

 Previous versions of this component included Jexl library.
 This version do not have Jexl as a dependency but it is required to run the component.

 You must install [Jexl](https://github.com/TomFrost/Jexl) on your project, and build it for browser.
-See `dev-lib/` folder for an example of such build.
+See `dev-lib/` folder for an example of such a build.

-Finally you have to either pass the pointer to Jexl library to `jexl` property or point to a pointer relative to the `window` object.
+Finally you have to either pass the pointer to Jexl library to `jexl` property or point to a relative in the `window` object.

-Setting Jexl pointer:
+Setting Jexl reference:

 ```javascript
 const eval = document.querySelector('variables-evaluator');